openspending/fiscal-data-package/spec/index.md

 In terms of representation as a dimension, we use a `dimensionType` of "activity".
 The structure is as follows:

 ```
-{
+"your-chosen-program-name": {
-  "name": "program" or "project" or "your-chosen-name",
   "dimensionType": "activity",
-  "fields": [
+  "attributes": [
     {
+      "id": {
         # The internal code identifier for the government program or project

-      "name": "id"
-      "source": ...
+        "source": "..."
       },
-    {
+      "title": {
         # Name of the government program or project underwriting the budget item.

-      "name": "title"
-      "source": ...
+        "source": "..."
+      }
     }
   ]
 }